 We begin with a general account of the goals of axiomatization, introducing several variants (e.g. modest) on Detlefsen's notion of 'complete descriptive axiomatization'.
 We examine the distinctions between the Greek and modern view of number, magnitude and proportion and consider how this impacts the intent of Hilbert's axiomatization of geometry.
 We list propositions from Euclid, Archimedes, and Descartes that a modern axiomatization must account for.
 We argue, as indeed did Hilbert, that propositions concerning polygons, area, and similar triangle are derivable (in their modern interpretation in terms of number) from Hilbert's first order axioms.
-We note that Tarski's extension to the first order complete theory \mathcal{E}^2 of geometries over real closed fields grounds the geometry of Descartes as well as Euclid.
-Then we break new mathematical ground by considering a proposition strangely absent from explicit treatment in Hilbert's geometry: formulas for the circumference and area of a circle.
-We provide a (complete) first order theory of geometry in which the formula $C = \pi d$ computes the circumference of a circle but which has non-Archimedean models.
+Then we apparently break new mathematical ground by constructing a natural first order theory extending Hilbert's, which justifies formulas for the circumference and area of a circle.
+We note that Tarski's extension to the first order complete theory $\mathcal{E}^2$ of geometries over real closed fields grounds the geometry of Descartes as well as Euclid but course still not justifying $\pi$ .
+We combine these two results to axiomatize a complete first order theory of geometry in which the formula $C=\pi d$ computes the circumference of a circle but which has non-Archimedean models.
 We argue that Hilbert's continuity properties show much more than the data set of Greek mathematics and thus are an immodest complete descriptive axiomatization.

 By the geometric continuum we mean the line situated in the context of the plane.
-Consider the following two propositions1.
+Consider the following two propositions.

-() Euclid VI.1: Triangles and parallelograms which are under the same height are to one another as their bases.
+(\) Euclid VI.1: Triangles and parallelograms which are under the same height are to one another as their bases.